-The failure of the search effort to recover the plane had fascinated Russian media, prompting sometimes fanciful theories about its fate and even speculation the passengers had survived and were fighting for their lives in the wilderness.
+The failure of the search effort to recover the plane had fascinated Russian media, prompting numerous and sometimes fanciful theories about its fate.

-The search, which focused on an area the size of western Europe, was so elaborate that it uncovered the wreckage of another An-2 that had been missing since it disappeared in the 1980s.
+The search, which focused on an area the size of western Europe, was so elaborate that it uncovered the wreckage of a small plane that disappeared in the 1980s and had been missing ever since.

-But it was not clear why despite the major search effort, it was passers-by who spotted the wreckage just a couple of kilometres from the town where the plane had taken off.
+But it was not clear why despite the major search effort, it was passers-by who spotted the wreckage not far from the town where the plane had taken off.